 A communication degree builds your abilities to effectively communicate with the people around you.
 This is a very broad degree that deals largely with theories of communication, including interpersonal and group.
 Graduates with these types of degrees are hired in a wide variety of businesses, from media and journalism to human resource departments.

 Although there is a seemingly-endless amount of possibilities for this career, there won’t be a large growth in the demand for these degrees.
-The BLS says that employment in the media and communication sector will only grow by 4%, but certain positions, like editor and public relation specialists do command average salaries over $54,000.
+The BLS says that employment in the media and communication sector will only grow by 4%, but certain positions, like editors ($57,210) and public relation specialists ($58,020) do command strong average salaries.

 Maybe you like to solve mathematical equations, are mechanically inclined, like to design and build, and aren’t bothered about sitting behind a desk all day long.
 If this describes you, then you might want to explore the best college majors in the fields of science, technology, engineering, and math, beginning with the highest paying.

 The only drawback of engineering is the expected decline in demand.
 Finding a job may be more difficult, as the demand for engineers is only expected to grow by 4%, but civil engineering will grow by 8%.